JOSE JOAN MORALES | AI Transformation Strategist

 02

 Psychological safety removes the fear-based friction that restricts high-speed information flow.
-Faster truth extraction facilitates faster strategic pivots.
+Faster truth extraction enables faster strategic pivots.

 SPEED LAYER